Fidel Velázquez Sánchez: Founding the CTM

 The CGOCM became the most important union body in Mexico, leading a number of strikes in 1934.
-When President Lázaro Cárdenas del Río called on unions for support in resisting a threatened coup by Calles and opposing an employers' strike in Monterrey, the CGOCM and the PCM rallied to his defense.
+When President Lázaro Cárdenas called on unions for support in resisting a threatened coup by Calles and opposing an employers' strike in Monterrey, the CGOCM and the PCM rallied to his defense.

 Cárdenas also called on these unions to form a single unified body.
 The CGOCM transformed itself into the Confederación de Trabajadores de México, or CTM, in response.

 The CTM almost disintegrated at the moment of its formation.
 While Lombardo Toledano was a convinced Stalinist and the most important representative of the Soviet Union in Mexico and Latin America for the decade after his visit to the Soviet Union in 1935, he was never a member of the PCM.
 At the founding convention of the CTM, the PCM and the industrial unions it had organized had been promised the position of organizational secretary, the second most powerful position within the CTM.
 When Lombardo Toledano gave that position to Velázquez, the left unions walked out of the convention.
 Under pressure to preserve unity, however, they returned and grudgingly assented to Velázquez's election.

 The PCM and its unions almost walked out of the CTM a second time the following year.
 Earl Browder, then head of the Communist Party USA, urged them to accept "unity at all costs", and they returned.
 The CTM (along with the CGT, CROM and the electrical workers union) formally aligned with the Partido Revolucionario Mexicano, the precursor of the PRI. as its "labor sector" in 1938.

 As part of the party, and therefore effectively part of the state, the CTM received a number of tangible benefits.
 The Federal Labor Boards, which had the power to determine which unions could represent workers and which strikes were legal, consistently favored the CTM against its rivals.
 Over time, the CTM became dependent on the PRI and the state for financial support as well: the PRI provided CTM with subsidies, while the CTM in return required all workers to join the union recognized at their workplace and, by extension, the PRI.
 The PRI also provided CTM leaders with positions at all levels of government and reserved at least one Senatorial position for a CTM leader.

 On the other hand, Cárdenas took steps to ensure that CTM did not acquire so much power that it could be independent of the party.
 He prohibited the CTM from representing government employees, creating a separate union federation for these workers, and barred the CTM from admitting farm workers to membership.